agilord/json_rpc_adapter/example/README.md

-# HTTP client and shelf server adapters for easier JSON-RPC

 ## Automatic RPC bindings using mirrors

 Takes an abstract class API definition with at most one argument on each method: